casudo/Kickbase-Insights/README.md

 ---

 > [!CAUTION]
 > **As of July 2024, Kickbase lauched a new version of their app, breaking some stuff in the API!**
+>  **Some API endpoints might be bugged/deprecated!
+There are some new endpoints in development which will be used at a later point in time when tested enough.**
 >
 > `https://api.kickbase.com/leagues/<league_id>/feed/?start=0`
 > "age" is broken and displaying random seconds, not the actual time since the feed item was created.
 >